RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-24-Task-Scheduler.md

 * Don't bother typing inside the 'Add arguments' text box.
 Use your favorite text editor and paste it in.
 Verify that you don't have any odd trailing spaces or other remnants from pasting.
 * Did you forget -NoProfile?
 Always, specify -NoProfile.
 If you need to load code in your script, do it in your script.
 Allowing profiles adds complexity and opens you up to malicious code injection, and unintentional mistakes.
 What if a profile drops you in an unintended PSDrive that your script doesn't account for?
 What if a profile sets variables that you naively assumed (never assume!) would be null?
 I can't emphasize this enough, -NoProfile is required.
 * Is your execution policy configured correctly?
 Sign your scripts, or add -ExecutionPolicy Bypass in the arguments to avoid this altogether.
 * If you're specifying -File, anything that comes after the file is seen as a parameter or parameter value for that script.
 Add your PowerShell.exe switches before -File.
-Run {% highlight bat %}powershell.exe -?{% endhighlight %} for more information.
+Run powershell.exe -? for more information.
 * If you're specifying -File, does the account running the task have access to that path?
 * Are you making the assumption that you can use PowerShell syntax in the Add Arguments text box?
 That's not the case, you need to provide syntax that cmd.exe can handle.